jlumpe/jlumpe-gambit-lab-nb/experiments/210303-database-v2-overlaps/readme.md

     * `genomes-addendum.csv`: Extra columns to add to `120303-format-data/genomes-v1.1.csv`.
     * `species-addendum.csv`: Extra columns to add to `120303-format-data/species-v1.2.csv`.
     * `species-overlaps.csv`: List of all species overlaps as directed `src => dst` pairs.
+  * `210327-fix-problem-species/`
+    * `problem-species.json`: Data on all "problem species", including all outgoing genus-genus overlaps.
+	* `fixes.json`: Description of fixes applied to remove overlaps from species.

 * Processed
   * `120317-find-identical-genomes/`
     * `120317-identical-genome-groups.csv`: Info on identical genome groups, one group per line.
     * `120317-identical-genome-groups-by-species.csv`: Per-species summaries of identical genome groups.
       * `sp_needs_remove`: If this species needs to be removed entirely because there will be only one genome left.

+* Reports
+  * `210327-fix-problem-species/`
+    * `*.html`: Plotly cluster maps for all problem species.